 Emmanuelle Charpentier is a French microbiologist, geneticist and biochemist.
-She completed her scientific education at the University Pierre and Marie Curie and the Pasteur Institute in Paris, France.
-She is the founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens, as well as honorary professor at Humboldt University, Berlin, Germany.
+She received her scientific education at the University Pierre and Marie Curie and the Pasteur Institute in Paris, France.
+Emmanuelle is founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens and honorary professor at Humboldt University, Berlin, Germany.
 Prior to her current appointments, she held professorship positions at the Helmholtz Centre for Infection Research and Hannover Medical School, Germany, Umeå University, Sweden and University of Vienna, Austria.
 She also held research associate positions at The Rockefeller University, New York University Medical Center and Skirball Institute of Biomolecular Medicine, New York, and St. Jude Children's Research Hospital, Memphis.
-Emmanuelle has been widely recognized for her pioneering and groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome editing technology.
-She has received numerous prestigious international awards and honours, including the 2020 Nobel Prize in Chemistry, and is an elected member of national and international scientific academies.
-She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+Emmanuelle has been widely recognized for her groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome engineering technology.
+She has received numerous prestigious international awards and honors including the Nobel Prize in Chemistry in 2020, and is an elected member of national and international scientific academies.
+She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.